 Save time and money.
 Park once and ride the shuttles out to Wally Lake Fest hot spots.

-- The Red Shuttle stops at Gresham’s Landing, the Lake Wallenpaupack Visitors Center and the Wallenpaupack Area High School.
+- The Red Shuttle stops at Gresham’s Landing, the Lake Wallenpaupack Visitors Center, the Wallenpaupack Area High School and the Lake Wallenpaupack Environmental Center.
 Catch it between 10 a.m. and 6 p.m. on Saturday and 11 a.m. and 5 p.m. on Sunday.

 On the Water

-If watersports are what you want, stick around the North End on Saturday and Sunday.
-You'll have access to kayak and stand-up paddleboard demos, the Wallypalooza floating music stage, the Wally Lake Fest Boat Parade, scenic boat tours, the Sailboat Regatta, and the Boat, Watercraft and Outdoor Show.
+If watersports are what you want, stick around the North-End on Saturday and Sunday.
+You'll have access to kayak and stand-up paddleboard demos, the Wallypalooza floating music stage, scenic boat tours, the Sailboat Regatta, and the Boat, Watercraft and Outdoor Show.

 - Saturday - Saturday's Wallypalooza puts performers on the lake with the help of a floating stage.
-Catch a set before or after the boat parade.
 Saturday night brings more music to restaurants in the Lake Region.
 You can also see a theater show at Hawley's Ritz Company Playhouse.
-The Amorous Ambassador begins at 8 p.m.
+Pull the Other One begins at 8 p.m.

 On the Table